egrguric/slippages/pages/process.md

 </script>
 </div>

 Carruthers maintains notebooks for each of her projects.
 The notebook for ‘slippages’ functions as an essential resource for those interested in investigating the artist’s creative process.
-Assembled over two years, this notebook is comprised of hand-written texts, inspirational preliminary sketches, and special inserts.
+Assembled over two years, this notebook is comprised of hand-written texts, inspirational preliminary sketches, and unique inserts.

 *5 or 6 pages to show how they reveal process*